jbreeden/chainlang/README.md

 Sometimes it's desirable to hide some methods of your chainable api until it makes sense to use them.
 `chainlang` provides no built-in support for this, but it is recommended that you simply hide these nodes behind a field with a name like '_private'.
-That way, programmers using your api will be able to tell you did not intend those methods to be a part of the public interface.
+That way, programmers using your api will not be tempted to use these methods in a context where it does not make sense to do so.
 Also, keeping them *all* behind a field like this, instand of simply prefixing them all with an '_' will prevent the auto-completion results from being cluttered with fields that are supposed to be private in the first place.
 For example: